FIWARE/tutorials.Big-Data-Flink/README.md

 of the project using [Maven](https://www.jetbrains.com/help/idea/maven-support.html#maven_import_project_start).
 Use JDK 1.8

-# Example
+# Real-time Processing Operations

-## Example 1: Receiving data and performing operations
+## Receiving context data and performing operations

 The first example makes use of the OrionSource in order to receive notifications from the Orion Context Broker.
 Specifically, the example counts the number notifications that each type of device sends in one minute.
 You can find the